Combatd/Hybrid_Cloud_Foundations/README.md

 Sample Cluster
 What you see here is a visualization of a cluster, with both its physical and logical components highlighted.
 This particular example contains three nodes, each of which has a controller VM, locally attached storage, and has guest VMs running.
 All of the locally attached storage is presented as a single pool to the guest VMs, via the Controller VM.

+### Software Components: Acropolis

+Acropolis is a distributed data plane for either VMs or container-based applications that runs across a cluster of nodes delivering enterprise storage and virtualization services.
+Acropolis is also the foundation of an HCI solution that transforms HCI into a Hybrid Cloud OS.

+Here are the main components:

+* The Distributed Storage Fabric (DSF)
+* The Acropolis Hypervisor (AHV)
+* Scale-out storage services
+* Advanced virtual networking

+Let's take a look at each of these below!

+Acropolis: Distributed Storage Fabric

+Here is a representation of the Distributed Storage Fabric (DSF).
+The DSF simplifies storage and data management for virtual environments, by pooling flash and hard disk drive storage across a Nutanix cluster and exporting it as a data store to the virtualization layer as Small Computer Systems Interface (iSCSI), Network File System (NFS), and Server Message Block (SMB) which are all different ways of data sharing.

+DSF offer capabilities:

+* Snapshots
+* Compression
+* Cloning
+* Data locality
+* Deduplication
+* Erasure coding
+* Tiering
+* Replication

+Acropolis: AHV

+Acropolis Hypervisor (or AHV) is a comprehensive virtualization solution that’s included as part of the Nutanix solution, bundled with Acropolis.

+AHV is the virtualization layer in the illustration example.
+It enables a variety of key capabilities including:

+* Backup
+* Disaster recovery
+* Host and VM high availability
+* Dynamic scheduling

+Acropolis: Scale-out Storage Services

+Nutanix allows you leverage scale-out, fully software-defined storage services via Nutanix Files, Nutanix Volumes, and Nutanix Objects.

+* Nutanix Files file services provides access to Microsoft Windows via SMB 2.1 and to Linux and Unix via the NFS v4 protocol.
+It also scales and load balances multiple nodes in the cluster, growing capacity and performance as needed.
+* Nutanix Volumes block services provides iSCSI access to applications that require direct access to block storage.
+This can be non-virtualized systems, or virtual machines with specific requirements.
+Volumes uses the DSF to scale I/O across the entire cluster and can load balance and accelerate specified Volume Groups.
+* Nutanix Buckets object storage services is a software-defined object storage solution that non-disruptively scales out while lowering overall costs.
+It supports an industry-standard S3-compatible REST API to handle petabytes of unstructured data.

+Acropolis: Virtual Networking

+Nutanix Flow:

+* Delivers advanced networking and security services, providing visibility into the virtual network, application-centric protection from network threats and automation of common networking operations.
+* Allows organizations to deploy software-defined virtual networking without having to install and manage additional products that have separate management and independent software maintenance requirements.
+* Provides detailed visualization of communications between VMs, making it simple and straight-forward to set the right policies for the environment.
+* Micro-segmentation provides granular control and governance of all traffic into and out of a VM, or groups of VMs.
+It ensures that only permitted traffic between application tiers or other logical boundaries is allowed and protects against advanced threats propagating within the virtual environment.
+* Provides API-based notifications enabling third-party network devices to observe VM lifecycle events, such as the instantiation of a new VM into the Nutanix environment.